 - 4. In addition to the provisions of the Sale of Goods Law, fuel that is supplied, or available or intended for supply, by way of retail or non-retail sale must be fit for the common purposes, with the exception of the purposes listed in Regulation 3, and meet the standards as prescribed by the Fuels Standards Committee.
-The Chief Fuels Inspector will present and enforce the standards prescribed by the Fuels Standards Committee upon their completion. - 5.
-Engine fuel that is advertised as having properties that are superior or in addition to the regulated limits must conform to those advertised properties when tested utilising a suitable and recognised international method. - 6.
-(1) Fuels for sale must be fully described, including the contents, minimum and maximum attributes, such as gasoline octane index rating, ethanol content, diesel cetane index, bio-diesel content, name and type of additive(s), and empirically proven benefits summarily outlined on a display prominently placed in the vending area, and on the vendor's webpage, and where practicable, on the dispensing facility such as a permanent tag on the hose.
-A Sectoral Provider which operates only as a retailer may satisfy the requirement of a webpage by use, under agreement, of the Website of its primary distributor.
+The Chief Fuels Inspector will present and enforce the standards prescribed by the Fuels Standards Committee upon completion. - 5.
+Engine fuel that is advertised as having properties that are superior or in addition to the regulated limits must conform to those advertised properties when tested utilising a suitable and recognised international method.

-- (2) Fuels for sale must be dispensed through a nozzle which has (a) a nozzle cover and a splash guard and be coloured blue when it dispenses unleaded gas of any grade or blend, black when it dispenses diesel of any grade or blend, and (b) standard nozzle sizes as follows: gasoline 13/16 -inch outer diameter, diesel 15/16-inch outer diameter.
+- 6. (1) Fuels for sale must be fully described, including the contents, minimum and maximum attributes, such as gasoline octane index rating, ethanol content, diesel cetane index, bio-diesel content, name and type of additive(s), and empirically proven benefits summarily outlined on a display prominently placed in the vending area, and on the vendor's webpage, and where practicable, on the dispensing facility such as a permanent tag on the hose. - (2) Fuels for sale must be dispensed through a nozzle which has (a) a nozzle cover and a splash guard and be coloured blue when it dispenses unleaded gas of any grade or blend, black when it dispenses diesel of any grade or blend, and (b) standard nozzle sizes as follows: gasoline 13/16 -inch outer diameter, diesel 15/16-inch outer diameter.
 Additional markers or labels can be affixed to the nozzle covers to distinguish between different grades and blends of products. - 7.
-Authorisation Holders that sell Fuels to consumers must make available to consumers, all types and grades of Fuels for which they are authorised, unless an exception is granted by the Office for a specified period of time. - 8.
-Consumers can request assistance relating to any Emergency arising from the use/consumption of purchased Fuels from the vendor and the vendor shall assist.
-Upon notification of an Emergency and after the provision of adequate assistance to mitigate the risks associated with any such Emergency, the vendor must notify the Office within 24 hours of the request. - 9.
+Sectoral Providers licenced to sell Fuels to consumers must make available to consumers, all types and grades of Fuels for which they are licenced, unless an exception is granted by the Office for a specified period of time. - 8.
+Consumers can request assistance relating to any Emergency arising from the use/consumption of purchased Fuels from the Vendor and the Vendor shall assist.
+Upon notification of an Emergency and after the provision of adequate assistance to mitigate the risks associated with any such Emergency, the Vendor must notify the Office within 24 hours of the request. - 9.
 Where fuels are provided through a metered dispenser, the consumer has the option to supply their own container, equipment or vessel to receive the fuel, as long as it complies with the Dangerous Substances Law.